Knowledge of natural homemade insecticides will go a long way towards the goal of producing non-toxic, healthy vegetables.

 Soap Spray – Simple To Make

 Take 1.5 teaspoons of liquid soap and shake them in a quart of water.
 Spray it all over the plants.
-The soap blocks the pores of the insects it comes into contact with and this, essentially, makes them suffocate to death.
+The mild soap blocks the pores of the insects it comes into contact with and this, essentially, makes them suffocate to death.
+Pest control is rarely pleasant for the pests, sadly.

-Use this solution in the early morning or the late evening for best results.
+Use this solution in the early morning or the late evening for the best pest control results.
 Don’t use it in the middle of the day – it will just evaporate.

-Mix a cup of vegetable oil with a tablespoon of liquid soap – then shake it up.
+Mix a cup of vegetable oil with a tablespoon of liquid soap (mild dish soap) – then shake it up.
 Then take 2 teaspoons of your oil mix and throw it in a quart of water.
 Shake this thoroughly.
-Then spray it all over the plants that your infestations are on.
+Then spray it all over the infested plants that your infestations are on.

-This is slightly stickier than just soap spray and may be more effective on stubborn insect populations.
+This is slightly stickier than just soap spray and the vegetable oil spray insecticide may be more effective on stubborn insect populations.
+This natural insecticide also seems to be less harsh on beneficial insects.

 Neem Oil – Insecticide and Fungicide As One